 National Opioid Misuse Initiative

-Prescription Opioid Drug Misuse has become a major epidemic in the United States.
+Prescription opioid drug misuse is a major epidemic in the United States.
 According to the Centers for Disease Control, since 1999, the quantity of prescription painkillers prescribed and sold in the U.S. has nearly quadrupled, with a parallel increase of people becoming addicted to narcotics.
-In 2013, nearly two million Americans abused prescription painkillers and more than 16,000 people in the U.S. died.
-Each day, almost 7,000 people are treated in emergency departments for using these drugs in a manner other than as directed.
+An estimated 2.4 million people misused prescription opioids in 2017 and more than 47,000 Americans died as a result of an overdose.